1523 Luther Pentateuch:

 one-at-a-time, using a movable-type press.

-these leaves.
 Perhaps more so than any other man, Martin Luther paved

 the way for the Protestant Reformation.
 Imagine… having an ancient